kaiagaoqy/initiative/_news/qgao_arvo.md

 related_posts: false
 ---

-May 5, 2024.
 Qingying gave a poster on “Creating A “Visually Impaired” Character Recognition Model for Text Accessibility Assessment” at ARVO 2024.